A SAD REALITY:

 Though the church was welcoming and the worship lively, the hearts of the unconverted were not necessarily touched.

 I am not saying that we must at all costs return to the same format that existed in the 1950s or 1960s.
-What is needed, however, is a return to meetings for those who do not know Jesus as their Saviour or that in our Sunday morning churches, unconverted have the opportunity to hear the Gospel.
+What is needed, however, is a return to meetings for those who do not know Jesus as their Saviour or that during our Sunday morning services, unconverted have the opportunity to hear the Gospel.

 After visiting over the years hundreds of churches in France and on all 5 continents, I fear that many of our churches have never (or have not for a long time) proclaimed the Salvation message.
 I fear that many precious souls in our audiences feel comfortable among us without having understood that they are lost and in need of a Saviour.